christianalfoni/impact/docs/learn/observable-context.md

-# Store
+# Observable Context

 When the React context does not work for us we have a tendency to replace it with global state management.
 Doing so definitely solves friction, but we also leave something behind.
 With **impact-react** we rather make the React contexts compatible with the performant and accessible primitives we use for global state management.

-**impact-react** implements an observable context we call a store.
-It is a function with the same mental model as a hook.
-You return a public interface for components and other stores.
+**impact-react** implements an observable context.
+We express this context as a function.
+It is the same mental model as a hook.
+You return a public interface for components and other observable contexts.
 The difference is that we are not reconciling.
-This store function only runs once.
+This function only runs once.

 ```ts
 function AppStore() {